coaxialsoftware/workspace/README.md

 =========

-A new IDE concept based on web technologies with a focus on extendibility and user experience.
+A new IDE concept based on web technologies with a focus on extensibility and user experience.

 The editor main features are:

 - Easy to install and configure.
 Runs locally or remotely.
 - Client/Server based.
-Client handles rendering, while server handles most heavy tasks.
+Client handles rendering, while server handles the heavy tasks.
 - A Plugin API.
 Plugins can be enabled by project or by workspace.
 - A simplistic yet powerful UI.